Package-Papers/package-papers.github.io/content/posts/macten_devlog_1.md

 }
 {{< /highlight>}}
 {{< /codeblock>}}
 As you can probably tell it is a little more advanced than the simple `#define`.
 Notice that the invocation of a macro is clearly distinct from an invocation of a function thanks to the postfix `!`.
-It mgiht be a small detail but it is important nonetheless.
+It might be a small detail but it is important nonetheless.

 One additional thing you might notice is the `expr` annotation after the argument.
 In `Rust`, this is called a `designator`.
-You can think of them as type annotation for the argument.
+You can think of them as type annotation.
 I won't discuss them here for the sake of brevity, but you can check them out [here](https://doc.rust-lang.org/rust-by-example/macros/designators.html#:~:text=expr%20is%20used%20for%20expressions,is%20used%20for%20literal%20constants).

+## 2.2.1 Multi-line revision

+As you can see `Rust` provides a much nicer interface for creating macros.
+The macro body can be scoped within a block without the pesky newline problem.
+This makes defining a multi-line macro much more friendly compared to `C`.

+Here's a revision of the `do-while` trick.
+{{< codeblock name= "C multi-line macro" >}}
+{{< highlight rust >}}
+macro_rules! foo {
+    () => {
+        {
+          // statement 1...
+          // statement 2...
+        }
+    }
+}
+{{< /highlight>}}
+{{< /codeblock>}}